 21 A formula emerges as the company follows these processes to use its resources to deliver the value proposition.
 The revenue formula defines how large the organization must become to break even, what kind of gross and net margins it must achieve to cover the cost of its resources, and how rapidly it needs to turn its assets over to achieve an adequate return on investment.
 The revenue formula in turn determines the kinds of value propositions that the business model can and cannot offer.
 These four elements of the business model become interdependently locked very quickly.
 Innovations that conform to the business model are readily funded.
-Organizations sometimes reject an innovation that emerges to address a new need in the market, but doesn't fit these four elements of the business model in order to get funded.
+Organizations sometimes reject an innovation that emerges to address a new need in the market, but doesn't fit these four elements of the business model.
+But the organization more frequently co-opts such innovations by forcing them to conform to the business model in order to get funded.
 When this happens-funding only flows to innovations that sustain or fit the business model-the organization loses its ability to respond to fundamental changes in the markets that it serves.
 This is what has happened to many universities.